codfish/dotfiles/README.md

 - `$ZSH` will be `~/.dotfiles/oh-my-zsh`
 - `$ZSH_CUSTOM` will be `~/.dotfiles/oh-my-zsh-custom`
 - Opinionated set of plugins are loaded
+- Everything is configurable if you want to change things

 ### Oh My Zsh Plugins